July 14th, 2015

 The City of Roscoe will host a ribbon cutting ceremony for Main Street Antiques & Uniques at 10 a.m. on Wednesday, July 15 at 301 Main Street in Roscoe.

-Those rain chances will decrease to 50% tonight, with mostly cloudy skies and a low around 58.
-Winds will be from the south-southeast at 10 to 15 mph.
+Today will be sunny with a high near 96.
+Winds will be from the south at 10 to 15 mph.

 Visit weather.gov to learn more.

-Read more in Wednesday's e-edition (subscription required) or in print.
+Learn more in Monday's e-edition (subscription required) or in print.

-Read more in Wednesday's print edition or subscribe to our e-edition.
+Read more in Monday's print edition or subscribe to our e-edition.